Edit, organize, share and explore the wealth of versatile brushes built into Procreate Pocket.

 Drag and drop brushes and Brush Sets to new positions in the list.
 Pick up multiple items to rearrange your Brush Library fast.

 Tap and hold the brush or Brush Set you want to move.
-After a moment, it will ‘lift up’ and darken.
+After a moment, it will ‘lift up’.
 Drag it to a new position in the list and lift your finger to release it.

 To move multiple brushes or Brush Sets, pick up the first item as above and drag it.
 A green + icon will appear on it.
 With another finger, tap any other items you want to add to the stack.
 A number will appear next to the + icon counting how many items your stack holds.
 You can now drop the stack into a new position in the list.